Gabriellgpc/anomaly_detection-MVTEC/README.md

 [x] env. setup.
 [x] Setup simple train and test code
 [x] W&B integration
-[] Validation routine | plots and mask visualization [] Test different models
+[] Setup the inference script as required by the challenge * [] Make a initial submission with the baseline model [] Validation routine | plots and mask visualization [] Test different models
 [] Explore data augmentations